Language and Culture Summer Programs

 We offer students the choice of one elective from the options below.
 Every effort will be made to ensure each student gets their first choice, but this may not always be possible.
 In these cases, second and third preferences will be taken into consideration.

-This elective guides you through all the important aspects of a job search, including an individualized labour market survey, resumé preparation, cover letter writing and job interview skills.
+This elective guides students through all the important aspects of a job search including an individualized labor market survey, Applicant Tracking System navigation with resume preparation, cover letter writing and job interview skills.